 Where to Stay in Dilijan

 One thing to keep in mind when booking a place to stay in Dilijan is that a number of hotel and guesthouse options are located a steep walk up from town.
 A taxi from the centre should only cost about 600AMD (approx €1.10) if you don’t want to walk up.

 Green Dilijan B&B – A family run guesthouse that is a great option for budget travellers.
 They have a few different rooms with a separate common room and balcony just for guests.
 The breakfast is excellent and the owners are extremely friendly.
 Click here to check their availability

-Kirovi Tun – If you prefer to stay in a hotel rather than a guesthouse, then this place is a wonderful choice.
-They offer a large number of different rooms which can also accommodate families, there is a swimming pool on site and breakfast is included in the daily rate.
+Chalet Dilijan Hotel – If you prefer to stay in a hotel rather than a guesthouse, then this place is a wonderful choice.
+They offer a large number of different rooms that can also accommodate families and breakfast is included in the daily rate.
 Click here to check their availability

 Not quite what you’re looking for?
 Click here to browse other places in Dilijan!

 A stop in Dilijan for a day or two is undoubtedly a great addition to any trip throughout Armenia and certainly worth the journey up from Yerevan!

 When travelling in Armenia, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
 We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads